skinos7/doc/com/agent/remote.md

     "report":                                              // report status after connect succeed {
         "interval":"report interval",          // [number ], the unit is second
         "status":                              // There are which statuses are being reported, vailed when unique empty {
             "he command":"",                      // [ string ]: "",  string is he command
             "he command2":""                      // [ string ]: "",  string is he command
-            // "...":""
+            // ...more he command
         },
         "unique":"he command",                 // [ string ], only report one json, Priority is higher than status "endnl":"end with a line"              // [ "disable", "enable" ]
     }
 }
 ```